Florida Layoffs — June 2022

 | VSP Optical Group, Inc. VSPOne | Fort Lauderdale | 43 |

-The single largest action involved City Facilities Management (FL) at its Jacksonville facility, reporting 126 affected workers.
+The largest notice was filed by City Facilities Management (FL) at its Jacksonville facility, reporting 126 affected workers.
 Convey Health Solutions followed with 88 workers.

 Trend & Outlook